neurophant/enimda/README.md

 ## Algorithm

-For each side of the image strating from top, clockwise:
+For each side of the image starting from the top, clockwise:
 - Get upper block with 25% height of the dimension opposite to current side
 - Get lower block with the same height as the upper one (50% of image total)
 - Calculate their entropy for the both blocks